-A sensory tub offers children a invitation to dig in and explore colours, textures, smells and sound.
+A sensory tub offers children an invitation to dig in and explore colours, textures, smells and sound.
 They can be a spark to start imaginary play, to use lots of language, and to have fun with maths.

 We often use this plastic under-the-bed storage box for our sensory play, as it’s good size to hold a variety of materials, and shallow enough so the children can reach right in and explore.

 You don’t need to ‘teach’ the shape, colour, size, volume, area, pattern concepts here – just let your children play, and they will discover things for themselves.

 This offers opportunities for scooping, filling and pouring, which are great for hand-eye co-ordination.
-And they’re a little invitation into some imaginary play.
+They’re also a nice invitation into some imaginary play.

 Then it’s over to the children.
 There’s no right or wrong way to play with a sensory tub really, it’s all about exploring.

 I often get asked about what to do when children start to throw the contents of the tub all over the floor.
 What do you do if this happens?